kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ### Single user
 Run the following commands to set up and deploy Kubeflow for a single user without any authentication.

-**Note**: By default, Kubeflow deployment on IBM Cloud uses [Kubeflow pipeline with Tekton backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
+**Note**: By default, Kubeflow deployment on IBM Cloud uses the [Kubeflow pipeline with the Tekton backend](https://github.com/kubeflow/kfp-tekton#kubeflow-pipelines-with-tekton).
-If you want to use Kubeflow pipeline with Argo backend, please modify and uncomment the `argo` and `kfp-argo` applications inside the `kfctl_ibm.yaml` below and remove the `kfp-tekton`, `tektoncd-install`, and `tektoncd-dashboard` applications.
+If you want to use the Kubeflow pipeline with the Argo backend, modify and uncomment the `argo` and `kfp-argo` applications inside the `kfctl_ibm.yaml` below and remove the `kfp-tekton`, `tektoncd-install`, and `tektoncd-dashboard` applications.

 ```shell